-- 1. Any council member wishing to speak must first obtain the floor by being recognized by the mayorpresiding officer.
-The mayor presiding officer shall recognize any council member who seeks the floor when appropriately entitled to do so. - 2.
-With the concurrence of the mayorpresiding officer, a council member holding the floor may address a question to another council member and that council member may respond while the floor is still held by the member asking the question.
-A member may opt not to answer a question while another member has the floor.
+- 1. Any council member wishing to speak must first obtain the floor by being recognized by the mayor.
+The mayor shall recognize any council member who seeks the floor when appropriately entitled to do so. - 2.
+With the concurrence of the mayor, a council member holding the floor may address a question to another council member and that council member may respond while the floor is still held by the member asking the question.
+A council member may opt not to answer a question while another member has the floor.